chaoxu/blog/posts/2014-11-22-applications-of-finger-tree.md

 # Finger trees

-Consider a data structure that maintains a sequence of monoid elements from $(M,\cdot)$.
-The data structure $S$ stores a sequence of elements from $M$, say $a_1,\ldots,a_n$.
+Consider a data structure $S$ that maintains a sequence of monoid elements from $(M,\cdot)$.
+Say, the sequence is $a_1,\ldots,a_n$.
 It has four operations.
 All time are amortized and not worst case.

 1. $split(S,p)$, $p:M\to \{0,1\}$ is a monotonic predicate on $M$, i.e. $p(ab)\geq p(a)$.
 It split the sequence at position $t$, such that $p(\prod_{i=1}^j a_i) = 0$ for all $j < t$, and $p(\prod_{i=1}^j a_i) = 1$ for all $j\geq t$.
 This takes $O(\log \min(n,n-t))$ time.

 2. $concat(S,T)$, concatenate sequence represented by $S$ and the sequence represented by $T$.
-If the length are $n$ and $m$, respectively, then in $O(\log \min(n,m))$ time.
+If the length of the sequences are $n$ and $m$, respectively, then this operation takes $O(\log \min(n,m))$ time.

 3. $product(S)$, returns $\prod_{i=1}^n a_i$ in $O(1)$ time.

-4. $endomorphism(S,f)$, apply $f$ to everything in the sequence.
+4. $endomorphism(S,f)$, apply $f$ to every entry in the sequence.
 So $S$ would represent $f(a_1),\ldots,f(a_n)$.
-In $O(1)$ time.
+This operation takes $O(1)$ time.

-We can produce a empty sequence using $Empty()$.
+There is one operation $Empty()$ that produce an empty sequence.

 We have to first make a few assumptions: All monoid operations take $O(1)$ time.
 All endomorphisms we consider can be evaluated in $O(1)$ time AND we can compute $h = f\circ g$ in $O(1)$ time.
 Note this means we compute (a representation) of the function $h$ it self, and we can use this representation to compute $h(x)$ in $O(1)$ time.

 Otherwise, all "$O(T)$ time" should be replaced with "$O(T)$ monoid operation, endomorphism evaluation, endomorphism composition and constant time operations.".

 Such data structure exists.
 The first $3$ operation are supported by finger tree [@Hinze2006].
 It is not hard to add the last operation, the idea is to tag nodes with an endomorphism $f$(in the beginning $f$ is just the identity), and it will mean "apply $f$ to everything below!".
 It propagate only when the lower level nodes need to be accessed, therefore the cost would be charged into the other operations.
 Many other binary search trees probably can implement these operations too.
 For example, if the dynamic optimality conjecture for splay tree is true, it be best to use splay tree for implementation.
-However, that is not the point.
+However, that's beside the point.
 The point is to have an abstract data structure over a monoid sequence.

 # Extend its power

-Finger tree can be extended to query its index: take the Cartesian product of the monoid and $(\N,+)$, and we get a new monoid.
+Finger tree can be extended to query elements by giving indices of the element: take the Cartesian product of the monoid and $(\N,+)$, and we get a new monoid.
 So we can just assume our data structure has the following extensions:

 1. $splitAt(S,i)$, split the sequence to two sequence $A$ and $B$ at the $i$th index in $O(\log \min(n,n-i))$ time.